evotools/nf-LO/README.md

 ## Nextflow LiftOver pipeline

 ## Introduction
 *nf-LO* is a nextflow implementation of the UCSC liftover pipeline.
 It comes with a series of presets, allowing alignments of genomes depending on their distance (near, medium and far).
-It also supports three different aligner ([lastz](https://github.com/UCSantaCruzComputationalGenomicsLab/lastz), [blat](https://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/blat/) and [minimap2](https://github.com/lh3/minimap2)), therefore providing different-species (lastz), same-species (blat) and ultra-fast liftovers from a source to a target genome.
+It also supports three different aligner ([lastz](https://github.com/UCSantaCruzComputationalGenomicsLab/lastz), [blat](https://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/blat/), [minimap2](https://github.com/lh3/minimap2) and [last](http://last.cbrc.jp/)), therefore providing different-species (lastz), same-species (blat) and ultra-fast liftovers from a source to a target genome.

 ## Dependencies
 ### Nextflow
 Nextflow needs to be installed and in your path to be able to run the pipeline.
 To do so, follow the instructions [here](https://www.nextflow.io/)

-### Containers
+### Profiles
+*nf-LO* comes with a series of pre-defined profiles:
+ - standard: this profile runs all dependencies in docker and other basic presets to facilitate the use
+ - local: runs using local exe instead of containerized/conda dependencies (see manual installation for further details)
+ - docker: force the use of docker
+ - singularity: runs the dependencies within singularity
+ - conda: runs the dependencies within conda
+ - uge: runs using UGE scheduling system
+ - sge: runs using SGE scheduling system
 A docker image is available with all the dependencies at tale88/nf-lo.
-This docker ships everything, with the exception of maf-convert, that needs to be installed separately and is necessary to run nf-LO with minimap2.
-Alernatively, a singularity build can be downloaded with the following.
+This docker ships all necessary dependencies to run nf-LO.
 This is the recommended mode of usage of the software, since all the dependencies come shipped in the container.

 ### Manual installation